|

 For multiple calculations, you should close each set of results in turn, not hide them.

-The selection of internal-gear hubs in the Calculator is complete except for one a few new models whose gear ratios have not been made public, and some very rare antiques.
+The selection of internal-gear hubs in the Calculator is up to date as of August 2026 for all models which are widely known,, and some rare antiques.
 The selection of cassettes is up to date as of February 2018 for Shimano, SRAM, SunRace and recent Campagnolo models.
 For brands and models not covered, or if building up a custom cassette, you will need to count sprocket teeth and enter the tooth counts under "custom sprockets."
 Our cassette page links to additional information on cassette tooth counts.

 If you're using a Schlumpf Drive plus an internal-gear rear hub you should enter the actual number of teeth of the front chainring for the first chainring, and this number of teeth times the Schlumpf ratio for the second chainring.
 The ratios are 0.40 for the Mountain Drive, 1.65 for the Speed Drive, and 2.50 for the High Speed Drive.